 Nucor Steel employs the latest technological advances including electric arc furnaces run by production and performance management solutions from AVEVA

 Berkeley, South Carolina - Since ancient metal workers first created it by removing nearly all of the impurities from iron at least 3,000 years ago, steel has had a profound impact on civilization.
-From the hand-forged weapons that gave tribal leaders a dominant advantage over their bronze-equipped neighbors to the mass-produced railway lines and trains that drove the industrial revolution that forged the world we live in today, the common, critical ingredient has been steel.
-Though the importance of this iron/carbon alloy hasn’t changed, the way we produce it has been revolutionized.
+From the hand-forged weapons that gave tribal leaders a dominant advantage over their bronze-equipped neighbors, to the mass-produced railway lines and trains that drove the industrial revolution that forged the world we live in today, the common critical ingredient has been steel.
+Though the importance of this iron/carbon alloy hasn’t changed, the way we produce it has been revolutionised over decades.

 The melting area of a steel mill is one of the harshest industrial environments in the manufacturing world.

-Flexibility in this environment is a key challenge as equipment disruptions occur frequently and components must be replaced.
+Flexibility in this environment is a key challenge as equipment disruptions occur frequently and components must be replaced often.

 The organization must also be prepared to respond to rapidly changing market conditions.
 By providing a clear picture of what’s happening within the process, AVEVA delivers this flexibility.

-According to Higgins, the Berkeley mill has relied on AVEVA’s industry-leading InTouch supervisory control and visualization software, since it opened in 1997.
+According to Higgins, the Berkeley mill has relied on the AVEVA industry-leading InTouch supervisory control and visualisation software since it opened in 1997.

 But by 2002, the mill had outgrown the trending and analysis capabilities of the existing InTouch application and needed to take its data collection and analysis efforts to the next level.
 With the need for an advanced trending tool to help identify and eliminate problems that caused downtime becoming acute, Nucor managers turned to AVEVA Southeast and asked for a better way to collect and trend data.

-The only caveats: the new system had to work with the AVEVA applications the mill already had in place
+The only caveat was that the new system had to work with the AVEVA applications the mill already had in place.

-Of particular value to Nucor Steel Berkeley, the AVEVA System Platform allows the use of standardized Application Objects for faster engineering.
+Of particular value to Nucor Steel Berkeley, the AVEVA System Platform allows the use of standardised application objects for faster engineering.
 This means that new equipment can be added or removed from the mix easier than ever before.
 In an environment like the melting area of a steel mill, where equipment has a short life-cycle, this is of critical importance.

-“Before we got up and running with AVEVA System Platform and the Historian, it would take days to add a new piece of equipment to the control system,” said Higgins.
+“Before we got up and running with AVEVA System Platform and the Historian, it would take days to add a new piece of equipment to the control system,” Higgins said.
 “Now I can do that in a matter of minutes.”

-“One of the biggest benefits we saw was the elimination of downtime,” said Boyd.
+“One of the biggest benefits we saw was the elimination of downtime,” Boyd said.
 A common problem experienced in the melting area involved errors in the melt process that resulted in holes being burned in the sidewalls of the furnaces or the roof over them.
-These holes can be caused by a number of different failures, including an arc deflection, an arc flare or blowback from a co-jet – which blasts pure oxygen into the reaction to increase the temperature.
-Each of these errors causes the energy that should be passing through the scrap steel charge to be directed at the sidewall, blasting a fissure that will take hours – and possibly even days – to repair.
+These holes can be caused by a number of different failures, including an arc deflection, an arc flare or blowback from a co-jet, which blasts pure oxygen into the reaction to increase the temperature.
+Each of these errors causes the energy that should be passing through the scrap steel charge to be directed at the sidewall, blasting a fissure that will take hours, and possibly even days, to repair.

 Reduced downtime and increased productivity was only the start of the benefits experienced by Nucor Berkeley following the implementation.